 Life Estates.
 A special complicating rule applies for life estates.
 Beneficiaries who receive reports include the life tenant and the remainderman(men) who would receive property if the life tenant were to die immediately after the decedent.
 If a "contingent beneficiary" changes (presumably because a presumptive remainderman dies before the life tenant), the executor must do a supplemental reporting to the IRS and new remainderman.
 Prop.
 Reg. §1.6035-1(c)(1).
 This could create a continuing duty of the executor to give reports years in the future.
 What if the estate has been closed and the executor is discharged-does the life tenant become the "executor" for reporting purposes?
 How will the executor know years later that a presumptive remainderman has predeceased the life tenant?
 The regulation does not make clear which remaindermen would receive the notice-only the new presumptive remainderman or all possible future remaindermen?
 (The word "not" appears to have been inadvertently omitted from the proposed regulation; the regulation apparently should say the beneficiary of a contingent interest is "not" a beneficiary unless the contingency occurs before the Form 8971 is filed.)
+ACTEC Comments to the IRS regarding the proposed regulation recommends that "Schedule A should need to be provided only to the life tenant and the presumptive remainder beneficiaries as of the due date of the filing of the Form 8971."

 Trusts or Estates.
 If the beneficiary is a trust or another estate, the executor gives the information to the trustee or executor-not to the beneficiaries of that trust or estate.
 Prop.
 Reg. §1.6035-1(c)(2).
-(See Item 12 below as to whether additional reporting requirements may apply when that trust or estate distributes the property.)
+(See sub-paragraph (12) below as to whether additional reporting requirements may apply when that trust or estate distributes the property.)

 Funded Revocable Trusts; Other Trusts Includable in Gross Estate.
 For a funded revocable trust or other trust whose assets are included in the gross estate, does the executor give the Schedule A reports to the trustee of the trust or to the recipients of the trust?
 What about a pour over to an unfunded revocable trust?
 The answer is not clear, but many planners think that the executor would report assets to be distributed to an unfunded revocable trust to the trustee, but would report assets in a funded trust includible in the gross estate to the recipients of the trust (and for a revocable trust, that might be the trustee of a credit shelter trust or marital trust or other trust created under the revocable trust at the decedent's death).
-If there is no executor appointed because all of the estate assets are in a funded revocable trust, the trustee would file the Form 8971 with the IRS and Schedule(s) A with the revocable trust beneficiaries.
+Under this approach, if no executor is appointed because all of the estate assets are in a funded revocable trust, the trustee would file the Form 8971 with the IRS and Schedule(s) A with the revocable trust beneficiaries.
 Howard Zaritsky summarizes this approach as follows: